-If you’ve ever tried using Wireshark to monitor web traffic, you’ve probably run into a problem – a lot of it is encrypted.
-In fact, most sites are using SSL or TLS encryption to keep their users safe.
+If you’ve ever tried using Wireshark to monitor web traffic, you’ve probably run into a problem – a lot of it is encrypted transmissions.
+In fact, most sites are using SSL or Transport Layer Security (TLS) encryption to keep their users safe.
 Ubiquitous encryption is a good thing if you’re shopping on Amazon, but it’s a real pain when you’re trying to administer a network.
 Here’s how I decrypt SSL with Wireshark.

 - 2 Using a pre-master secret key to decrypt SSL and TLS

 - 3 Using an RSA key to decrypt SSL

 - 4 Wireshark makes decrypting SSL traffic easy